Code-Institute-Submissions/Quartet-Militaire/README.md

 queries to hide the subheading for smaller devices to eliminate this visual issue.

 I used the Lighthouse tool to check over my website in the final tests.
 The red colour I had been using throughout my site was flagged up as not being acceptable for accessibility.
-I have therefore changed the red colour in the final stages to a more suitable contrast red to the black background.
+I have therefore changed the red colour in the final stages to a more suitable colour of red on the black background.
 This is something I would not have been aware of otherwise.

 Overall, I am more happy with the way my website views on a mobile device than on some of the larger screen sizes.
-With mobile first design in mind, this is ok for my first project; in future I would like to develop the layout and design of the desktop view for the Quartet Militaire website.
+With mobile first design in mind, this is ok for my first project; in future I would like to develop the layout and design of the desktop view for the website.

 ### W3C Validator Testing